-Provide equal area of operable openings on the windward and leeward side.
-Ensure that the windward side is well shaded to provide cool air intake.
+Provide equal area of Recommendation operable openings on the windward and leeward side.
+Ensure that the windward side well shaded is to provide cool air intake.
 Locate the openings on the windward side at the occupied level.

 Figure 2-4.
 Wind blowing against a building creates a high pressure zone on the windward side and a low pressure zone on the leeward side.